-CETP (Cholesteryl Ester Transfer Protein, Plasma) is a Protein Coding gene.
+CETP (Cholesteryl Ester Transfer Protein) is a Protein Coding gene.
 Diseases associated with CETP include hyperalphalipoproteinemia and cetp-related hyperalphalipoproteinemia.
-Among its related pathways are Metabolism and Metabolism.
+Among its related pathways are Lipoprotein metabolism and Metabolism.
 GO annotations related to this gene include lipid binding and lipid transporter activity.

 UniProtKB/Swiss-Prot for CETP Gene

 Involved in the transfer of neutral lipids, including cholesteryl ester and triglyceride, among lipoprotein particles.
 Allows the net movement of cholesteryl ester from high density lipoproteins/HDL to triglyceride-rich very low density lipoproteins/VLDL, and the equimolar transport of triglyceride from VLDL to HDL (PubMed:3600759, PubMed:24293641).
 Regulates the reverse cholesterol transport, by which excess cholesterol is removed from peripheral tissues and returned to the liver for elimination (PubMed:17237796).